Yuqian-He/Direct3D12Renderer/README.md

 **Objective:** Implement the rendering pipeline and basic lighting with shadows.

 **Tasks:**
-- [ ] Implement Root Signature and PSO.
+- ✅ Implement Root Signature and PSO.
+- [ ] Add camera movement.
-- [ ] Add camera movement and load simple models.
+- [ ] Load simple models.
 - [ ] Implement dynamic lighting and shadow mapping.

 **Timeframe:** 2024-11-30 to 2024-12-14